tswow/tswow-wiki-0.13/_documentation/compiling-linux.md

 3. In the `source` directory, run the command `npm i`

-4. In the `source` directory, run the command `npm run build`.
+4. In the `source` directory, run the command `npm run build-interactive` (for building everything with a single command, just run `npm run build`).

-    - This will start automatic installation of some additional dependencies.

-    - It's not recommended to try and override this, we do it automatically because the versions matter a lot.

 6. You should now have entered the main TSWoW build program.
 You can now build any components you want